-Nokia, AT&T said to be teaming up on an LTE-capable Lumia 800 [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Nokia, AT&T said to be teaming up on an LTE-capable Lumia 800 [UPDATED]Alex Wagner - Editorial Director of News and Content

 Nokia's been pretty quiet about U.S. availability of its Windows Phone-based products thus far, saying only that some devices will be available next year but not going into details of precisely which handsets will be released Stateside.
 We've heard that the Lumia 710 may be destined for T-Mobile's shelves in early 2012, and today a new rumor has suggested that AT&T may be working with Nokia to launch an LTE-enabled handset.
 According to sources speaking with The Verge, Nokia is teaming up with AT&T on an LTE Lumia 800.
 The tipsters went on to say that part of the reason for the delay of the launch of Nokia Windows Phones in the U.S. is because the Finnish firm would like to release at least some LTE-capable hardware right out of the gate.
 Windows Phone 7.5 Mango as we know it doesn't support LTE, but Microsoft has said that it will be included in an incremental update to the OS.